foundersandcoders/oauth-workshop/step5.md

 Remembering the OAuth flow, we know that Github is going to send us back a temporary code in the URL query.
 But we still need to retrieve our access token, in order to access the Github API on behalf of the user.

-1. In your hapi server, write a new route in your `routes` direcotry.
+1. In your hapi server, write a new route in your `routes` directory.
 This is a `GET` route for the `/welcome` endpoint.

 2. The handler needs to:
   + Send a `POST` request to the relevant endpoint on the Github API - time to go back to [the Github docs](https://developer.github.com/v3/oauth).
 Don't forget to include the necessary parameters in the body of your request.